iboard/yarb/PRIVACY.md

 [YARB] | [GITHUB] | [IBOARD]

+>
-> If you sign up at YARB your information is can be accessed by the owner of the server.
+> If you sign up at YARB your information is accessible
+> by the owner of the server.
+>

 * Your password get stored encrypted.
 * Your name get stored.